AngelosKatsantonis/workable-assignment/README.md

 2. All requirements listed on ansible-requirements.txt are installed to avoid any missing dependencies issues.

 3. Ansible and ansible-playbook are on the correct path.

+_ _ _
+Launching the AWS instance
+_ _ _

+1. Clone the repository localy

+2. Switch to the root directory of the cloned repository

+3. Make sure that the hosts file is an executable (555 access rights should do the trick).

+4. Make sure to uncomment and adjust variables in variables/target.yml to mirror your aws setup.

+5. Make sure to adjust aws credentials and region in scripts/envexports

+6. Source scripts/envexports
+	'''
+	. scripts/envexports
+	'''
+7. Run the playbook
+	'''
+	ansible-playbook playbooks/launch_ec2_instance.yml -e "@variables/target.yml"
+	'''
+8. Wait for the playbook to exit.

+What we are doing here is simply launching an ec2 instance on aws and waiting untill we can ssh to it.

+If you encounter any errors while running the playbook do not move on to the next step.